toravir/interviewNotes/graphs.md

 #Use MinHeap to reduce complexity to O(nloge)
 ```

+Longest Path - multiply weights by -1 and find shortest path
+               and restore the weights and result
 Shortest Path
 ```
 //One starting node, find shortest paths to all nodes (can stop in the middle)